-Don’t miss out on your chance to discover an area of great beauty and historical importance, all in easy reach of the world-famous Blue Lagoon and the capital city.
-Check the booking availability above by pressing "Choose a date."
+Don’t miss out on your chance to discover an area of great beauty and historical importance, all within easy reach of the world-famous Blue Lagoon and the capital city.
+Check availability by choosing a date.

 The weather changes quickly in Iceland, so don't be caught unawares.
 It is always better to bring a sweater or dress in layers which you can remove if you are too warm.